adobe/xmp-toolkit-rs/README.md

 The toolkit has been tested on the following operating systems:

 * Windows
+  * Only the MSVC build chain is supported on Windows.
+As discussed in [#155](https://github.com/adobe/xmp-toolkit-rs/issues/155), we would welcome a PR to enable GNU build chain support on Windows.

 * MacOS (Intel and Apple silicon)

-* Ubuntu Linux
+* Ubuntu Linux on x86 and ARM v8 (aarch64)

-NOTE: As of this writing, only the MSVC build chain is supported on Windows.
-As discussed in [#155](https://github.com/adobe/xmp-toolkit-rs/issues/155), we would welcome a PR to enable GNU build chain support on Windows.
+  * On ARM, the minimum supported Rust version (MSRV) is 1.60.0.

 ## C++ XMP Toolkit